Malexion/iterate-js/README.md

     String seperator between number sets, default is '-'.
   - `track:[String]`
     Unique string for the subgroup of guids to track.

+- `__.intersect(obj1, obj2, func)`

+  Returns an array of shared values between the two objects/arrays compared.
+  - `obj1:[Object/Array]`
+    Item to be iterated over.
+  - `obj2:[Object/Array]`
+    Item to be iterated over.
+  - `func:[Function]`
+    Optional function passed the value of the iterated item.
+Must return a value to be checked against others (number/string prefered).

 - `__.map(obj, func, e)`